Undiscovered Path Home Undiscovered Path Home

 How Does a Formula 1 Race Weekend Work?

 Most spectators attend a Formula 1 weekend for the Grand Prix race, but the reality is that there’s so much more during race weekend than simply the Grand Prix.
-Your Formula 1 ticket will include access to other events such as the Formula 2 and Formula 3 races, the Porsche Supercup and the Driver’s Parade ahead of the race.
+Your Formula 1 ticket will include access to other events such as the Formula 2, F1 Academy, Formula 3, the Porsche Supercup and the Driver’s Parade ahead of the race.
 That’s on top of all the free practices and qualifying for Formula 1, too.
 And if you’re lucky, you’ll snag a ticket to one of the few Formula 1 Sprint Weekends, too.

 How to Attend a Formula 1 Race: Picking Which Formula 1 Race to Attend